 It has been suggested that large language models cannot reason.
 This project will infuse some reasoning/priors into large language models and apply them to a large reasoning corpus (Abstraction and Reasoning Corpus).

-We will also apply large language models and large vision models/multimodal models to these problems.
+- Apply large language models and large vision models/multimodal models to these problems

 References: